jadecobra/python_tdd_exercises/source/data_structures/data_structures_lists.rst

       def test_creating_a_list_with_the_list_keyword(self):
           self.assertEqual(list(0, 1, 2, 3), [])

-the terminal shows a :doc:`TypeError` and I add it to the list of exceptions encountered
+the terminal shows a :doc:`/exceptions/TypeError` and I add it to the list of exceptions encountered

 .. code-block:: python